nsbgn/pandoc.mk/README.md

 `snel` is a [lightweight](http://idlewords.com/talks/website_obesity.htm) template and a static website generator.
 It is currently a work-in-progress, but it is functional.

-It roughly consists of three parts, each of which, I hope, may prove useful to someone else:
+It roughly consists of three parts, each of which, I hope, may prove useful to someone:

 1. A simple `makefile` to create documents and other assets from plain text sources.